Philippe-Cholet/rusty-aoc/README.md

 Here is what I learnt so far:

 - Heap-allocation: prevent it or avoid as much reallocation as possible with methods like `with_capacity`.
 - Hash less data.
+Use a faster hasher?
 Or avoid hashing entirely when possible (eventually use vectors when possible).
 - Know the methods of the data structure you use.
 - Use `u32` instead of `usize` when possible on a 64 bits target.
 - Otherwise change... the data structure you use OR the entire algorithm, there is fun in starting from scratch again.